Emranrx02/Emranrx02-Profile/README.md

 ###

-<h4 align="left">I am Hafizur Rahaman.
-I'm currently working on Mobile Development.
-As a mobile app developer, I use Flutter which is a framework for cross-platform native app development and I really love it.</h4>
+<h4 align="left">I am Emran Haque, a blockchain community specialist with 5+ years' experience building and nurturing thriving communities.
+I lead a talented team in creating innovative projects that seamlessly bridge technology and user experience for transformative results.</h4>

 ###